Gwen Stefani's Engagement Manicure Goes Back To Her Punk Roots

-Congrats are in order for the newly-engaged Gwen Stefani and Blake Shelton.
-The couple just shared a coordinated public announcement with matching Instagram posts that show the two kissing in what appears a gothic cathedral.
+Congrats are in order for the newly engaged Gwen Stefani and Blake Shelton.
+The couple shared a coordinated public announcement with matching Instagram posts that show the two kissing in what appears a gothic cathedral.
 Stefani, wearing baggy jeans and a baseball tee, gives fans the unmistakable engagement pose: flashing her left hand to the camera.

 Advertisement